hamvocke/dkb2homebank/README.md

     ./dkb2homebank.py --visa yourVisaReportFile.csv

+To convert a _Giro_ file (that's the new format introduced with the 2023 web portal overhaul) run:

+    ./dkb2homebank.py --visa yourGiroReportFile.csv

-You can also choose an alternative path for your output file, if the standard "cashHomebank.csv" or "visaHomebank.csv" in the working directory doesn't do it for you.
+You can also choose an alternative path for your output file, if the standard "Homebank.csv" in the working directory doesn't do it for you.
 Use `--output-file` or `-o` for that:

     ./dkb2homebank.py --cash yourCashReportFile.csv --output-file ~/Documents/Finances/import_to_homebank.csv